To Kill a Mockingbird: Reception

 Despite her editors' warnings that the book might not sell well, it quickly became a sensation, bringing acclaim to Lee in literary circles, in her hometown of Monroeville, and throughout Alabama.
 The book went through numerous subsequent printings and became widely available through its inclusion in the Book of the Month Club and editions released by Reader's Digest Condensed Books.

 Initial reactions to the novel were varied.
-The New Yorker declared Lee "a skilled, unpretentious, and totally ingenuous writer", and The Atlantic Monthly's reviewer rated the book "pleasant, undemanding reading", but found the narrative voice—"a six-year-old girl with the prose style of a well-educated adult"—to be implausible.
+The New Yorker declared Lee "a skilled, unpretentious, and totally ingenious writer", and The Atlantic Monthly's reviewer rated the book "pleasant, undemanding reading", but found the narrative voice—"a six-year-old girl with the prose style of a well-educated adult"—to be implausible.
 Time magazine's 1960 review of the book states that it "teaches the reader an astonishing number of useful truths about little girls and about Southern life" and calls Scout Finch "the most appealing child since Carson McCullers' Frankie got left behind at the wedding".
 The Chicago Sunday Tribune noted the even-handed approach to the narration of the novel's events, writing: "This is in no way a sociological novel.
 It underlines no cause ...
 To Kill a Mockingbird is a novel of strong contemporary national significance."

 Not all reviewers were enthusiastic.
 Some lamented the use of poor white Southerners, and one-dimensional black victims, and Granville Hicks labeled the book "melodramatic and contrived".
 When the book was first released, Southern writer Flannery O'Connor commented, "I think for a child's book it does all right.
 It's interesting that all the folks that are buying it don't know they're reading a child's book.
 Somebody ought to say what it is."
 Carson McCullers apparently agreed with the Time magazine review, writing to a cousin: "Well, honey, one thing we know is that she's been poaching on my literary preserves."

 One year after its publication To Kill a Mockingbird had been translated into ten languages.
 In the years since, it has sold more than 30 million copies and been translated into more than 40 languages.
 The novel has never been out of print in hardcover or paperback, and has become part of the standard literature curriculum.
 A 2008 survey of secondary books read by students between grades 9–12 in the U.S. indicates the novel is the most widely read book in these grades.
 A 1991 survey by the Book of the Month Club and the Library of Congress Center for the Book found that To Kill a Mockingbird was fourth in a list of books that are "most often cited as making a difference".
 It is considered by some to be the "Great American Novel".